-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.

-Filed by the Registrant $\acute{\mathrm{y}}$

-Filed by a Party other than the Registrant o

-Check the appropriate box:

-o Preliminary Proxy Statement

-- o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ý Definitive Proxy Statement

-- o Definitive Additional Materials

-- o Soliciting Material under §240.14a-12

-LTC Properties, Inc.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-ý No fee required.

-- o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-o Fee paid previously with preliminary materials.

-o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:
+SCHEDULE 14A Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. File d by th ne Registrant ý File d by a Party other than the Registrant o Che ck the appropriate box: ý Preli minary Proxy Statement o Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) o Defi nitive Proxy Statement o Defin nitive Additional Materials o Solic citing Material under §240.14a-12 LTC Properties, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment o f Filing Fee (Check the appropriate box): ý No fo ee required. o Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Eaa r paid previously with preliminary materials.
+0 • 0 k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the ious filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 1, 2011
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 22, 2012

-The 2011 Annual Meeting of Stockholders of LTC Properties, Inc. will be held on Wednesday, June 1, 2011 at 10:00 a.m., local time, at the Hyatt Westlake Plaza, 880 S. Westlake Blvd., Westlake Village, California 91361 to conduct the following items of business:
+The 2012 Annual Meeting of Stockholders of LTC Properties, Inc. will be held on Tuesday, May 22, 2012 at 9:00 a.m., local time, at the Montage Laguna Beach, 30801 S. Coast Highway, Laguna Beach, California 92651 to conduct the following items of business:

-- (1) To elect six directors to serve on the Board of Directors for the ensuing year and until the election and qualification of their respective successors; - (2) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2011; - (3) To approve, on an advisory basis, the compensation of our named executive officers; - (4) To advise on the frequency of the advisory vote on executive compensation; and - (5) To transact such other business as may properly come before the meeting.
+- (1) To elect six directors to serve on the Board of Directors for the ensuing year and until the election and qualification of their respective successors; - (2) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2012; - (3) To approve, on an advisory basis, the compensation of our named executive officers; - (4) To approve an amendment of the Company's Articles of Amendment and Restatement, as amended and supplemented, to increase the number of authorized shares of Common Stock from 45,000,000 shares to 60,000,000 shares; and - (5) To transact such other business as may properly come before the meeting.

-Only stockholders whose names appear of record on our books at the close of business on April 26, 2011 are entitled to notice of, and to vote at, such 2011 Annual Meeting or any adjournments of such 2011 Annual Meeting.
+Only stockholders whose names appear of record on our books at the close of business on April 9, 2012 are entitled to notice of, and to vote at, such 2012 Annual Meeting or any adjournments of such 2012 Annual Meeting.